-The maximum and minimum annual temperature of ocean water is recorded in August and February respectively (in the northern hemisphere).
+The maximum and minimum annual temperature of ocean water are recorded in August and February respectively (in the northern hemisphere).
 Usually, the average annual range of temperature of ocean water is -12°C (10°F) but there is a lot of regional variation which is due to regional variation in insolation, nature of seas, prevailing winds, location of seas etc.

-Annual range of temperature is higher in the enclosed seas than in the open seas (Baltic Sea records annual range of temperature of $4.4^{\circ}$ C or $40^{\circ}$ F) the size of the oceans and the seas also affects annual ranges of temperature e.g., bigger the size, lower the annual range and vice-versa.
+Annual range of temperature is higher in the enclosed seas than in the open seas (Baltic Sea records annual range of temperature of 4.4°C or 40°F) the size of the oceans and the seas also affects annual ranges of temperature e.g., bigger the size, lower the annual range and vice-versa.
 The Atlantic Ocean records relatively higher annual range of temperature than the Pacific Ocean.